forestbaker/POSIX_Backup/README.md

 It's written with an extensive use of comments that helps to understand and easily modify its content.

-**What programs does this script need?**

-This script uses 2 main tools to backup your files: TAR and RSYNC.

 ## Getting started

 First, clone the repository using git (recommended):